11 REASONS TO VISIT QUÉBEC CITY, QC

 For example, you can look at an old millstone found during the restoration period and an original part of a baroque handrail used at this place from 1744.

-Single room, old millstone found during the hotel’s restoration period, and a painting of the Altes Rathaus displayed in the hallways.
+My room and a painting of the Altes Rathaus in the hallway.

-I’m having dinner at Der Pelikan (Untere Sandstrasse 45, 96049 Bamberg), which has been a part of Bamberg’s food scene since 1763!
+I had dinner at Der Pelikan (Untere Sandstrasse 45, 96049 Bamberg, Germany), which has been a part of Bamberg’s food scene since 1763!
 These days, they serve a mix of Franconian and Asian cuisine.

 Thai Yellow Curry and Schlenkerla Rauchbier.